 Whether you have a federal student loan or a private one, you may be eligible for deferment or forbearance.
 These allow you to temporarily stop making payments while you’re experiencing certain personal circumstances, such as financial hardship, or if you’re still in school.

 For federal student loans, military service and joining the Peace Corps can also make you eligible for forbearance or deferment.

 Note that depending on the terms of your loan servicer, interest may still accrue while you’re in deferment or forbearance.

 Forgiveness, cancellation, deferment, and discharge

 In many cases, you may be eligible to stop paying your student loans entirely, at no consequence to you.
 The type of forgiveness or discharge will depend on your specific circumstances as well as the type of loan you have.

 Federal student loans have very generous forgiveness options: If you perform certain types of public service for a period of years, then at the end of that period, your federal student loans will be forgiven.

-The Public Service Loan Forgiveness Program (PSLF) covers people who work for government or not-for-profit organizations, join the military or Peace Corps, or work in some other public agency for such as for health and law.
+The Public Service Loan Forgiveness Program (PSLF) covers people who work for government or not-for-profit organizations, join the military or Peace Corps, or work in some other public agency.
 Teachers may also qualify for student loan forgiveness.

 Your federal student loan may also be discharged (canceled) if you suffer a total and permanent disability or if your school closes down before you finish your degree.
 Your death will also result in the discharge of your loan.